GportDev/the-money-airport/docs/03_DATABASE.md

 **Indexes:** `(user_id, next_date)`, `(user_id, is_active)`

 V1 detection: group transactions by merchant over ≥2 months with similar amounts; user can confirm, skip, or edit.
+Mark paid / skip do **not** insert a Transaction.

 ---

 ### `goal`

-Save-up and pay-down goals.
+Save-up and pay-down Goals.
+Progress is **not** stored.

 | Column | Type | Constraints |
 |--------|------|------------|